 Diamonds are forever… but they aren’t the only stone that will last a lifetime.
 While we love a classic diamond engagement ring, there are plenty of different stones for non traditional wedding rings that shouldn’t be overlooked.
 Some of these diamond alternatives are far more affordable and more unique than traditionally mined diamonds, so they are well worth your consideration.
+Shopping for an engagement ring can be difficult from choosing from unique engagement ring settings, shapes, and in this case, stones.
 To help you select the optimal sparkler for your forever, we have gathered the best stones for engagement rings.
 Read on to learn of the different types of stones for engagement rings and determine which one will be the queen of your ring finger.

 We’ll start with the fairest of them all, the diamond.
 It should come as no surprise that a diamond is one of the best stones for engagement rings.
 It has been the chosen one for centuries, ever since the Austrian Archduke Maximillian commissioned a diamond engagement ring for his bride-to-be, Mary of Burgundy, in 1477.
 Since then, couples all over the world have sought out diamond rings to mark their engagements.

 While the most popular choice for an engagement ring, there’s nothing ordinary about this valuable stone.
 A diamond can be any matter of shape or size—every stone is unique, having a distinct color, number of inclusions, and cut.
 Whether you desire a round or oval cut diamond, a colored diamond with flakes of black and grey throughout (often called “salt & pepper”), or one that’s virtually colorless, there is a one-of-a-kind diamond waiting for you.